How to Use the Solar Calculator

 Installing Solar in Louisiana

 There are just a few solar installers located in the state, mostly based out of urban areas like New Orleans, Shreveport, Lafayette and Baton Rouge.
-Additionally, you’ll need to opt for a local company to perform your installation, as larger national companies like Sungevity and Solar City do not operate in the area.
+Additionally, you’ll need to opt for a local company to perform your installation, as larger national companies like Solar City do not operate in the area.
 That can make some alternative purchasing strategies, like solar leases, harder to come by.
 However, it means you’ll reap the full benefit of any excess credits your new system generates, as typically, these larger companies assume those credits and incentives as part of a lease.

 Louisiana State Solar Support

 Most people are surprised when they learn about all the programs Louisiana has in place to support residents hoping to purchase and install solar power on their property—after all, this is a place where oil rules, and many residents are supported by jobs in the oil industry.
 However, high AC costs have driven the state to consider renewable energy as an alternative power source, and the huge solar potential of this state makes photovoltaics one of the most attractive clean energy options.
 Indeed, as an area so dependent upon the whims of nature, reducing the effects of climate change is paramount for Louisiana—as rising tides and an increase in storms are likely to be some of the first effects.
 Perhaps that is not exactly what is driving the increase in incentives in this area, but it is definitely a good reason for residents to investigate 100 percent clean power options in their homes, and the state legislature definitely makes it affordable to do.

 Louisiana State Solar Incentives

 Louisiana solar power may not take up the hefty market share of some states; however, the state legislature has enacted many cost-mitigating programs that help make solar power more affordable and painless.